The Ultimate Guide to Home Cinema Seating

 Modular Sofas

-• The bean bag – Not forgetting our secret weapon!
-The humble bean bag makes its way in to most of our family orientated cinema rooms as they provide great occasional seating and can also add a splash of colour!
+• The bean bag — our secret weapon.
+The humble bean bag finds its way into most of our family-orientated cinema rooms, providing useful occasional seating and a splash of colour into the bargain.

-Home Cinema Seating is one of the most important elements to a successful Home Cinema Installation – clients can spend a lot of time spent in one position watching a film or a box set and they must be comfortable.
-If the seating choice is wrong then the home cinema will not be a success!
+Home cinema seating is one of the most important elements of a successful home cinema installation — clients spend long periods in one position watching a film or a box set, so comfort genuinely matters.
+Get the seating choice wrong and the room as a whole won’t succeed, regardless of how good the equipment is.

-• What is the make up of the family and age of any children?
-This may seem a really strange question to be top of the list but we specify different seats for different ages of children.
-If a home cinema room is mainly going to host adults and older children then more formal cinema seating will work just fine but if children are younger then day bed type seating allows younger children to lie down (maybe even fall asleep if you are very lucky!).
-Our standard approach for families with smaller children is day bed type seating for the front row and more formal seating behind – providing the best of both worlds.
-The relaxed nature of the day bed front row also allows viewers from the second row to look over the top without a particularly large step up – something which can be necessary if all seating is the same.
+• The makeup and age of the family.
+This might seem an odd question to ask first, but we specify different seating for different ages of children.
+If a room mainly hosts adults and older children, more formal cinema seating works perfectly well; for younger children, day-bed style seating lets them lie down — and occasionally fall asleep, if you’re lucky.
+Our standard approach for families with younger children is day-bed seating at the front with more formal seating behind, giving the best of both.
+The relaxed front row also means viewers in the second row can see over the top without needing a particularly large step up, which can otherwise be necessary if every row uses identical seating.

-• Would you like all individual seats or shall we incorporate some sofas too?
-One of the main benefits of a home cinema room is enjoying films as a family – it may therefore be preferable to have the main seating area as a sofa arrangement rather than individual chairs.
-Even for our more formal options we can specify the seating without arms to allow a hybrid of formal seating and sofa.
+• Individual seats, or a mix with sofas?
+One of the main appeals of a home cinema room is enjoying films together as a family, so a sofa arrangement for the main seating area is sometimes preferable to individual chairs.
+Even our more formal seating options can be specified without arms, giving a hybrid between formal seating and a sofa.

-• Which kind of fabrics?
-Traditionally home cinema seating is leather but really this is only due to the fact it is perceived to be luxurious and hard wearing.
-In our more bespoke home cinema rooms it can be comfier, warmer and more personal to cover the seating in fabric.
-As part of the full room design we can ensure fabrics complement the room aesthetic and different rows can have different types, finishes and colours.
-There is also a slight acoustic benefit to fabric chairs as opposed to leather.
+• Which fabrics?
+Cinema seating is traditionally leather, largely because it’s perceived as luxurious and hard-wearing.
+In our more bespoke rooms, fabric upholstery can actually be more comfortable, warmer and more personal.
+As part of the full room design, we make sure fabrics complement the room’s aesthetic, and different rows can use different types, finishes and colours.
+There’s also a modest acoustic benefit to fabric seating over leather.

-The below list is no means exhaustive, we select cinema seats from a large array of manufacturers as each project is bespoke.
-If a sofa from one of the large sofa manufacturers fits the scheme then we are happy to use those too.
+This list isn’t exhaustive — we select cinema seating from a range of manufacturers, since every project is genuinely bespoke.
+If a sofa from one of the major sofa manufacturers fits the scheme better, we’re equally happy to specify that instead.

 • St Georges Hill Home Cinema Room